 It doesn’t help that I’m usually not in the mood to cook whatever it is I planned to make for dinner that night anyhow.

-The week before Christmas I knew was going to be especially busy with afternoon meetings, conference calls, school functions, appointments, and driving my oldest to/from her job.
+Last week I knew was going to be especially busy with afternoon Zoom meetings and conference calls, virtual school, appointments, and driving my kids to/from their jobs.
 With a little of that “work smarter, not harder” ingenuity, I came up with the perfect menu to help me survive until Saturday.

-Using one main ingredient, a whole chicken roaster, I made four quick, HEALTHY, and delicious dinners for seven.
+Using one main ingredient, whole chicken roasters, I made four quick, HEALTHY, and delicious dinners for six.
 And the best part?!?
 I spent less money on all the ingredients for those four dinners, than I would have paid for one night of takeout!